AUSTRALIAN

 Common Ringtail Possum (Maroochydoore)

-Common Brushtail Possum (Possum Valley)
+Common Brushtail Possum about to shit on the author (Possum Valley)

 to search this website (and the internet):